armaandhir/qlik-assignment/README.md

 ```

 ## REST API
-The service has 4 endpoints.
+The service has 4 endpoints which produce JSON responses.

-Use POST\DELETE */qlik/api/message*
+**POST** */qlik/api/message*
-for insering or deleting a message
+* Consumes content-type: application/x-www-form-urlencoded
+* requires values of 2 keys: author, text.
+Author length has to be between 3-16 characters.
+Text can be atmost 250 characters long
+* returns the posted message or throws exception

-Use GET */qlik/api/message*
+**GET** */qlik/api/message*
+* Consumes content-type: application/json
-for displaying all messages
+* returns the list of all messages

+**POST** */qlik/api/message/{id}*
+* Consumes content-type: application/json
+* requires the id of the specif message
+* returns the specific message and determines if it is a palindrome or http staus NOT_FOUND if doesn't exist

-Use GET */qlik/api/message/{id}*
+**DELETE** */qlik/api/message/{id}*
-for displaying a specific message
+* Consumes content-type: application/json
+* requires the id of the message to be deleted
+* returns nothing on success else throes exception

 ## Implementation and Architecture